raiden-staging/kernel-images/README.md

 - Various services (mutter, tint) take a few seconds to start-up.
 Once they do, the standby and restart time is extremely fast.
 - The Unikraft deployment generates a url.
 This url is public, meaning _anyone_ can access the remote GUI if they have the url.
 Only use this for non-sensitive browser interactions, and delete the unikernel instance when you're done.
 - You can call `browser.close()` to disconnect to the browser, and the unikernel will go into standby after network activity ends.
 You can then reconnect to the instance using CDP. `browser.close()` ends the websocket connection but doesn't actually close the browser.
+- VCPUS value can be adjusted using the variable: `VCPUS=8`

 ## Connect to the browser via Chrome DevTools Protocol